The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 The trailhead is easy to find.
 After parking at Lake Louise, head for the lake itself and look for the building that rents canoes.
 You’ll see signage around there.

 Buller Pass, Kananaskis Country – one of the exceptional fall hikes near Calgary

-All you need is four hours to do the 7.3 kilometre one way hike to Buller Pass.
-The trail climbs 670 metres but at a moderate angle.
+All you need is four hours to do the 7.3 km one way hike to Buller Pass.
+The trail climbs 670 m but at a moderate angle.